gto76/standard-aliases/README.md

 * Users [**`.standardrc`**](standard-aliases/standard_rc) file: Configuration file that specifies short names for functions.
 Also defines [options](standard-aliases/standard_rc#L323-L346) that functions use when they call specific commands.
 It is located in user's home directory.

 * Automatically generated `shortcuts` file: Contains functions with short names that call functions with longer names, as defined in configuration file.
 It also assigns appropriate comand-line completions to the short functions.
 It is located in `~/.standard_aliases` directory.

+Every time new Bash shell is started, the "framework" checks if any changes were made to functions or configuration file and if so, then generates new `shortcuts` file.

 How To Rename Commands
 ----------------------